cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 ###Creating a "type=text" index

-If you want to search all your data, you can create a "type=text" index.
+A "type=text" index automatically indexes all the documents and fields in your database.
+As such, you can search and retrieve information from any field in the database.

-A "type=text" index automatically indexes all the documents and fields in your database which allows you to query and retrieve information from all the data in your database.
+You select a subset of the columns listed in the database table to do this.
+To specify the columns, add them to the `fields` parameter as shown in the example.

 1. Create a text type index by making a `POST` request to the `_index` enpoint.
 2. In the request body for the JSON object, specify the `sex`, `lastname`, and `areacode` fields.
 3. Set the `type` equal to `text` to specify a text type index.

 ```json
 POST /rolodex/_index HTTP/1.1